List of characters in mythology novels by Rick Riordan: Tyson

 In The Tyrant's Tomb, Tyson and Ella have settled in New Rome where the harpy has been using her photographic memory to reconstruct the lost Sibylline Books.
-Ella's transcriptions take the form of tattoos on Tyson's skin rather than being put on paper, something that Apollo finds to be awkward to deal with.
-Tyson and Ella help Apollo (Lester) to decipher the prophecies surrounding the current threat from Caligula, Commodus and Tarquin and later to perform a ceremony to summon Diana for help against the emperors and Tarquin's undead legion.
-The two are still in Diana's temple when Tarquin attacks their bookstore, looking for the Sibylline Books.
-After the battle, Tyson and Ella provide Apollo and Meg with the first part of a new prophecy that directs them to return to New York City to face Nero.

 In The Court of the Dead, Tyson is mentioned to still be living in New Rome with Ella and running their bookstore together.
-While they don't appear, Tyson and Ella help Johan with his research and the Cyclops crafts the harnesses used by the demigod-mythic strike team to carry the Coco Puffs into battle.
+While they do not appear, Tyson and Ella help Johan with his research and the Cyclops crafts the harnesses used by the demigod-mythic strike team to carry the Coco Puffs into battle.

 In the films, he is portrayed by Douglas Smith.
-In the TV series, he will be portrayed by Daniel Diemer.
+In the TV series, he is portrayed by Daniel Diemer.